|

 and repainted.
 Today, with help from Sukey,

 I started installing the metal sheeting.
-I used 26 gauge metal from
+I used 26 gauge metal from Union Corrugating Company,

 purchased from my local lumber yard.
 Each piece covers three feet of width and